Astrophysics & Cosmology

 The research of the CMU Astrophysics and Cosmology group covers a wide range of problems in theoretical, computational, and observational cosmology.
 These problems include the study of the earliest energy emission in the universe -the Cosmic Background Radiation- to the evolution of galaxies and the formation of large-scale structure.
 We are part of the worldwide scientific effort to put constraints on the basic cosmological parameters that describe the evolution of the universe.
 Many of these parameters are expected to be tied down over the next decade using data from the current and planned ground-based and space-based observatories.
 The analysis of these new data sets is very challenging and will require both the development of highly sophisticated numerical simulations and the application of the latest tools in data-mining, statistics, and computer science, which is a major goal for our researchers at the McWilliams Center for Cosmology.

-Our group has full institutional membership in the ongoing Sloan Digital Sky Survey IV, including the extended baryon oscillation spectroscopic survey (eBOSS) and the mapping nearby galaxies at APO experiments (MaNGA) and in the Large Synoptic Survey Telescope (LSST) collaboration, focusing primarily on involvement in the scientific activities and leadership of the Dark Energy Science Collaboration (DESC).
+Our group has full institutional membership in the ongoing Sloan Digital Sky Survey IV, including the extended baryon oscillation spectroscopic survey (eBOSS) and the mapping nearby galaxies at APO experiments (MaNGA) and in the Vera C. Rubin Observatory Legacy Survey of Space and Time (LSST) collaboration, focusing primarily on involvement in the scientific activities and leadership of the Dark Energy Science Collaboration (DESC), and leadership of the LINCC Frameworks Initiative (see the press release here), which will transform how astronomical discoveries are made using LSST data..
 Together these surveys will provide data for premier cosmological analyses until 2030.
 Some members of our group also have access to other ongoing or future surveys.
 In terms of computing infrastructure, the McWilliams Center has a ≈1500 core computer cluster available for use by researchers in cosmology.

 Rupert Croft's research interests are in computational cosmology, involving both simulations and the analysis of data from large surveys.
 This includes the physics of the intergalactic medium and its use as a probe of cosmology and of galaxy and quasar formation.
 He is participating in the SDSS surveys of galaxies and quasar absorption lines which are constraining dark energy, and is making the first "intensity mapping" measurements of structure using optical emission lines.
 Croft also works on the re-ionization of the Universe, and high redshift galaxies, as well as new cosmological probes of modified gravity, such as gravitational redshifts and other relativistic effects which are just starting to be measured from galaxies and large-scale structure.
 He makes use of the McWilliams Center's high performance computing facilities, including the Warp and Coma clusters to analyze SDSS data and perform cosmological hydrodynamic and radiative transfer simulations.